Create a webhook endpoint

 Retry schedule

-Deliveries are retried when your endpoint returns:
+Retries are scheduled when your endpoint returns:

 - HTTP 5xx (server error)

-- HTTP 429 (rate limited — honors
+- HTTP 429 (rate limited)

-Retry-After) - No response (timeout after 10 seconds)
+- No response (timeout after 10 seconds)

 Idempotency